ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

+---
+description: Get started with Docker through our beginner's guide.
+Explore the basics of Docker and kickstart your containerization journey.
+---

 # Introduction to Docker

 Have you ever been curious about Docker and why it's such a big deal?
 Well, you're in the right place.
 In this tutorial, we'll break it down step by step and figure out what Docker is and why it's important.